Moulik21/eyegazeauth/log.md

   - Added 4-point picture point selection functionality for user's custom images. - Keenan Kua
   - Adressed common false-positives associated with face and eye detection. -Daniel Bishara
   - Implemented pupil detection and tracking using blob detection algorithm.
 Has a threshold tuning slider to set blob threshold on the fly.
 Need to fine tune threhold tetsing to get more consistent results under various lighting conditions. - Moulik Gaglani
+  - Continued to work on translating research paper's method on tracking pupil.
+Overall progression was slow, but found potential alternative methods (Blob detection).
+  Will continue to translate the research paper to compare for acurracy.
+  Assisted Moulik with implementing blob detection - Paul